More research needed to help men with depression

 Another issue with fully tackling depression in men, is that some are socialised into masculinity ideals that prize stoicism and emotional restraint, meaning men try to deal with it themselves.
 By self-managing their depression, men place themselves, their dependents and people who care for them under unwarranted emotional duress whilst not benefiting from available specialist support.

-Explaining the aim of the study, Professor Brendan Gough, Director of Research in the School of Social Sciences at Leeds Beckett University, said: “This research is aimed at reaching new understandings that could contribute to the improvement of diagnosis and health promotion initiatives that target depressed men.
+Explaining the aim of the study, which has been published in the British Journal of Guidance and Counselling, Professor Brendan Gough, Director of Research in the School of Social Sciences at Leeds Beckett University, said: “This research is aimed at reaching new understandings that could contribute to the improvement of diagnosis and health promotion initiatives that target depressed men.

 “Potentially inadequate understandings of the possible manifestations of depression in men disadvantages depressed men in all aspects of their lives.
 Research needs to improve our understanding of more effective ways in which men can be helped to address depression.”